Croatian winemakers upset by EU label rules

 The reality check came in March, when the agriculture ministry suddenly announced the traditional sweet dessert wine known as prosek could no longer be sold under its name.

-Prosek was considered too similar to Italy's prosecco, which enjoys protected status under the same EU rules which say wine labeled champagne must be made in the Champagne region of France.
+Prosek was considered too similar to Italy's prosecco, which enjoys protected status under the same EU rules which say wine labelled champagne must be made in the Champagne region of France.

 Only a few weeks later, Slovenia said Croatia had no right to produce and market teran, a red wine made in the northern tip of the Adriatic, shared by Italy, Slovenia and Croatia.